LEARNAcademy/syllabus/react/props.md

 export default App
 ```

-Now, the variable `name` contains information from state is available to `GreetPerson` as props.
+The variable `name` is assigned information from state. `name` is available to `GreetPerson` as props.
 The component `GreetPerson` is being called twice, each with different information from the state object.
-Now our component is more dynamic and reusable.

 Here we start to see the power of these mechanisms working together.
-We are now reusing a component to display different sets of information.
-We can begin to see how using props and components can make for an extremely dynamic application.
+We are reusing a component to display different sets of information.
+Using props and components can make for an extremely dynamic application.

 **src/components/GreetPerson.js**
 ```javascript